-A recent article written for the Future of Music Coalition left me with mixed feelings.
+A recent article written for the Future

 The Effects of Media Consolidation on Urban Radio by Eric K Arnold analyzes how the Telecommunications Act of 1996 has impacted “Urban Radio”.
 Don’t worry, I didn’t know what it was either.
 Here is the definition directly from Mr. Arnold’s article.